ilkersatur/MassTransit-RabbitMQ-Order-Payment/README.md

-# Project Documentation: Order Creation, Payment, and Notification System with MassTransit and RabbitMQ in .NET Core
+# Project Documentation: Order Creation, Payment, and Notification with MassTransit and RabbitMQ in .NET Core, Docker

 ## Overview

 This project demonstrates the integration of MassTransit and RabbitMQ in a .NET Core application to manage order creation, payment processing, and sending SMS and email notifications.
 The system involves multiple services working together to simulate a real-world order processing and notification flow.
-RabbitMQ is used for message queuing, ensuring decoupled communication between services.
+RabbitMQ, running in a Docker container, is used for message queuing, ensuring decoupled communication between services.
 MassTransit is employed to simplify message-based communication and to manage the message-driven workflows.

 ---